Global Convergence of Adjoint-Optimized Neural PDEs: Discussion of the Main Results

 to the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} coupled with \eqref{eq:parabolicgtau} in the sense of \Cref{def:weak_sol,def:weak_sol_adjoint} which satisfies $(\partial_t\upp{\tau}{t,\dummy},\partial_t\uhatpp{\tau}{t,\dummy})\in L_2(D) \times L_2(D)$ for a.e.\@ $t\in[0,T]$ and for every $\tau\in[0,\CT]$. \end{lemma}

-The proof is based on a fixed-point argument which allows decoupling the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} from the integro-differential equation~\eqref{eq:parabolicgtau}.
+The proof resembles the one of \Cref{lem:parabolic_wellposedness_N} and is based again on a fixed point argument which allows decoupling the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} from the integro-differential equation~\eqref{eq:parabolicgtau} as before.
 After invoking classical existence results for the nonlinear PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} from \cite{ladyzhenskaia1968linear} for a given right-hand side $\widetilde{g}_\tau$, we eventually employ the Banach fixed point theorem to prove well-posedness of the PDE system \eqref{eq:parabolicPDE*}--\eqref{eq:parabolicadjoint*} coupled with the integro-differential equation~\eqref{eq:parabolicgtau} on a local training time domain, which is eventually extended by a bootstrapping argument.
-Due to its technical nature, the proof is deferred to \Cref{sec:well-posedness}.